Test 4: Injector Current and Voltage

 An example of this type of waveform can be seen on the What is Oscilloscope Diagnostics page.

 The second test (below) is much simpler.
-An MPI injector is opened when current flows and a spring closes it when current stops flowing.
+An MPI injector is opened when electrical current flows through it, and a spring closes it when the current stops flowing.
 However, a great deal of information can be gleaned from its waveform.

 Common Rail Diesel Bosch Piezo Injector Current Test